jordankupersmith/beautiful-jekyll/projectdetails.md

 We tried many approaches, but the final model that we settled on was 4 layers of 1024 nodes each.
 Our best results came after training our dense layers alone for 5 epochs, acclimating them to the pre-trained features of Mobilenet.
 Then we opened up all layers for training for an additional 100 epochs through the data.

 We also dynamically made adjustments to our class weights after each epoch in order to keep our model conservative.
 By weighting positive classes higher, we could train the model to make more positive predictions, leading to our desired “more false positives than false negatives”.

 We trained our model on a NVIDIA Tesla P100 on Centos7 on IBM’s SoftLayer after downloading all proper NVIDIA drivers, building a docker image with NVIDIA deep learning libraries (NVIDIA-CUDA), and then loading our dataset downloaded from IBM S3.
-We had difficulty finding a package that would do our parameter searching that gave us the information that we wanted, so we wrote our own wrapper function from scratch to allow us to see the training graphs of each model to best tune our results.
+For future work, we would like to find a package that would do automated parameter searching.
+We wrote our own wrapper function from scratch to allow us to see the training graphs of each model to best tune our results.

 ### Results